AI Frame Interpolation with RIFE: Smooth Any Video to 60fps

 mkdir -p train_log

-# Place model files in ./train_log/
+# Put the RIFE model files into ./train_log/

-Basic Frame Interpolation
+Core: Frame Interpolation Function

-import numpy as np
+import torch, cv2, numpy as np

 from pathlib import Path